jazzband/django-mongonaut/README.rst

 .. _gittip: https://www.gittip.com/pydanny

-Or you can hire me to work on this software.
+Or you can `hire me`_ to perform dedicated work on this package.

+.. _`hire me`: mailto:pydanny@gmail.com?subject=django-mongonaut-professional-work